stefanZorcic/scaling-book/training.md

 Let's put in some real numbers to get a sense of scale.
 For TPUv5p, `C=4.6e14` and `W=2 * 9e10` for 1D data parallelism over ICI, so **our batch size per chip must be at least 2,550 to avoid being communication-bound**.
 Since we can do data parallelism over multiple axes, if we dedicate all three axes of a TPUv5p pod to pure data parallelism, we 3x our bandwidth $W_\text{ici}$ and can scale down to only BS=850 per TPU or 7.6M tokens per batch per pod (of 8960 chips)! **This tells us that it's fairly hard to become bottlenecked by pure data parallelism!**

-<p markdown=1 class="takeaway">**Note on context parallelism:** throughout this section, we use $B$ to refer to the total batch size in tokens.
-Clearly, however, our batch is made up of $K$ sequences of $T$ tokens each, so how can we do this?
-As far as the MLP is concerned, *tokens are tokens*!
-It doesn't matter if they belong to the same batch or two different batches.
+<p markdown=1 class="takeaway">**Note [Context parallelism]:** Throughout this section, $B$ always refers to the total batch size **in tokens**.
+Clearly, however, our batch is made up of many different sequences, so how does this work?
+As far as the MLP is concerned, **tokens are tokens**!
+It doesn't matter if they belong to the same sequence or two different sequences.
 So we are more or less free to do data parallelism over both the batch and sequence dimension: we call this context parallelism or sequence parallelism, but you can think of it as simply being another kind of data parallelism.
 Attention is trickier than the MLP since we do some cross-sequence computation, but this can be handled by gathering KVs or Qs during attention and carefully overlapping FLOPs and comms (typically using something called "ring attention").
 Throughout this section, we will just ignore our sequence dimension entirely and assume some amount of batch or sequence parallelism.</p>

 ### Fully-Sharded Data Parallelism (FSDP)